 Why the medicinal product has been authorised

-Given the exceptional situation of the pandemic, taking account of all the risks and precautions, and on the basis of the available data, the benefit of Comirnaty in reducing the risk of COVID-19 infection clearly outweighs its potential safety risks.
+Given the exceptional situation of the pandemic, taking account of all the risks and precautions, and on the basis of the available data, the benefit of Spikevax in reducing the risk of COVID-19 infection clearly outweighs its potential safety risks.

-The medicinal product Comirnaty was authorised in Switzerland on a temporary basis (in accordance with Art.
+The medicinal product Spikevax was authorised in Switzerland on a temporary basis (in accordance with Art.
 9a of the Therapeutic Products Act) since the clinical trials had not yet been concluded at the time of authorisation, and further data for the definitive evaluation of efficacy and safety will be submitted at a later date.

 The temporary authorisation is contingent on the timely submission of the data requested by Swissmedic from ongoing clinical trials.
 Once these authorisation conditions have been met, the temporary authorisation can be converted into an ordinary authorisation.

-Comirnaty was authorised according to the "rolling submission" procedure.
+Spikevax was authorised according to the "rolling submission" procedure.
 Rolling submission is a special form of authorisation for new active substances that has been adopted in the current pandemic situation and is intended to facilitate faster authorisation of urgently needed medicinal products.
 Using this procedure, Swissmedic can review data from ongoing clinical trials as soon as they become available.